vale-cocoa/VDLBinaryExpressionsAPI/README.md

 These methods need to perform a validation of the expression(s), in order to be able to compute their result.

 In particular both `postfix(by:with:)` and `infix(by:with:)` will also throw the error when either the callee or the expression given in the `with:` parameter is empty.
-That is, we can't create a valid postfix or infix expression by combining by an operator two operands when one is —or both are— empty expressions.
+That is, we can't create a valid postfix or infix expression combining by an operator two operands when one is an empty expression—or both are empty expressions.

 #### Evaluation errors
 During the evaluation of an expression, when the expression is valid, an operator might fail and throw an error.

-`evaluate()` will rethrow the `Error` thrown by the concrete type of `BinaryOperatorProtocol` associated to the expression token, when a binary operation fails while being applied to the operands in the expression during the result calculation.
+`evaluate()` will rethrow the `Error` thrown by the concrete type of `BinaryOperatorProtocol` associated to the expression token, when a binary operation fails while being applied to the operands in the expression during the evaluation process.

 Note that `evaluate()` method will perform a validation check on the expresison before starting the result calcultaion, hence the validation error has priority over the failing operator error.